grahamjpark/picture-cleanup/README.md

 # picture-cleanup
+Just a script
-Just a picture to speed up my workflow when editing pictures
+to speed up my workflow when editing pictures